21 Great Tips To Save Money This Summer (And Still Make It Awesome)

 Using a specific savings account for your vacation funds is a great way to get the most of your money this summer.
 You can keep this separate from your other accounts and always know exactly how your summer vacation/entertainment budget is standing.

 Most of the popular online banking solutions offer flexible high interest savings accounts that offer additional sub-accounts at no cost.
-Canadians can check out Ratehub or Rate Supermarket to review current offerings.
-While Americans can use Nerdwallet or ValuePenguin.
+Canadians should check out the awesome EQ Bank Savings Plus Account.
+While Americans can use Nerdwallet or ValuePenguin to look over a number of options.

 Make sure you read the fine print and don’t get your money locked-up for a set time frame.
 You want these funds liquid and readily accessible.